JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ## Overview

 At a high level, certificate authentication is a method of verifying identity using digital certificates.
 Here, the client (user or device) provides a certificate to the server to prove its identity.
 A certificate contains information like a digital signature, expiration date, name of client (a.k.a subject), certificate authority (CA) name, serial number, and more, all structured using the X.509 standard.
-Actual authentication occurs in the SSL/TLS handshake, an important process that takes place before any relevant data is transmitted in a SSL/TLS session.
+Actual authentication occurs in the SSL/TLS handshake, an important process that takes place before any relevant data is transmitted in an SSL/TLS session.

+The Casa client certificate authentication plugin offers:

+- Enrollment of digital certificates - includes account onboarding
+- Authentication by presenting a valid certificate (no username or password required)
-The Casa client certificate authentication plugin allows users to enroll digital certificates and use them as a form of second-factor authentication in the Janssen server.
-This approach supports [smart cards](#is-the-plugin-compatible-with-smart-cards) as well.
+- Use enrolled certificates as a form of second-factor authentication

 ### Requisites

 - A Janssen server with Apache or nginx HTTP front
 - Jans Casa 1.16.0 or higher.
 Need it in an [older](#can-the-plugin-be-used-on-older-versions-of-jans) version?
-- It is assumed your organization already has an establish mechanism of certificate issuance and deployment.
-For the purpose of testing, this documentation provides manual steps for certificate issuance
+- It is assumed your organization already has an established mechanism of certificate issuance and deployment.
+For the purpose of testing, this documentation provides manual steps for issuing certificates

 ### Configuration steps